Srujan0798/Rest-iN-U/frontend/README.md

 Demo â€¢ Documentation â€¢ Report Bug â€¢ Request Feature
 </div>
 ðŸ“– About
-Dharma Realty is a revolutionary real estate platform that uniquely combines ancient Sanatana Dharma principlesâ€”including Vastu Shastra and Vedic astrologyâ€”with cutting-edge technologies like blockchain, AI, and IoT.
+REST-iN-U is a revolutionary real estate platform that uniquely combines ancient Sanatana REST-iN-U principlesâ€”including Vastu Shastra and Vedic astrologyâ€”with cutting-edge technologies like blockchain, AI, and IoT.
 Our platform provides a holistic approach to property discovery, ensuring that homes not only meet modern standards but also align with timeless principles of harmony and prosperity. âœ¨ Key Features ðŸ§­ Vastu Analysis - AI-powered Vastu Shastra compliance scoring with detailed recommendations â­ Astrological Matching - Property-buyer compatibility based on Vedic astrology